lingui/js-lingui/website/docs/tutorials/react-patterns.md

 We acknowledge that this is not intuitive, and we're open to accepting a solution to make this easier.

 Please also note that `useMemo` is meant as a performance optimization in React and you probably don't need to memoize your translations.
+Additionally, this issue is not present when using the `Trans` component which we recommend to use when possible.

 ```jsx
 import { msg } from "@lingui/macro";